UAB vs. Southern Miss NCAA Football Odds, Plays and Insights | October 16, 2021

 Southern Miss Stats and Trends

-- Southern Miss has covered the spread on one occasion this season.
+- Southern Miss has one win against the spread in six games this year.

-- The Golden Eagles have been underdogs by 16 points or more one time this year and have not covered the spread once.
+- The Golden Eagles have yet to cover the spread this year when underdogs by 16 points or more.

-- Southern Miss' games this year have eclipsed the over/under one time in six opportunities (16.7%).
+- Southern Miss' games this year have hit the over one time in six opportunities (16.7%).

 - The Golden Eagles collect 283 yards per game, 74.5 fewer yards than the 357.5 the Blazers allow.